This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 What are the signs and symptoms of melanoma?

-Melanoma may appear as a new mole, or in moles you already have.
-Men often get new moles between the shoulder and hip.
-Women usually get new moles on their arms and legs.
+Men often get new moles on the head or neck, the shoulder, chest, back, or arms.
+Women usually get new moles on their backs and lower legs.
 Moles may also be found on the palms of the hands, the soles of the feet, or under the nail bed.
 Healthcare providers describe a melanoma based on the ABCDE system: